ClementNerma/NightOS/docs/technical/processes.md

 ### Thread-local storage

 Threads have a reserved portion of memory in their address space called the _thread-local storage_ (TLS).

+It is split into _slots_, which can contain arbitrary amount of data.

+Each slot has a unique identifier, which can be used across threads to access TLS data from any thread of the process.

 ## Automatic permissions inheritance